advanced-computing/chicken_egg/README.md

 [] Add slider that allow for different time periods on both graphs [] add additional stock data to X axis
 [] add additional layers to map data
+    [x] created separate map for now, may try merging into one df later [] fix the latest date detected column to take the column as datetime and return the latest date
+    - currently it does a string comparison
+[] What other elements to add to map?

 Other Considerations
 [] Which states are key egg producing states